back search

 • It improves the health of the pregnant mother because it is full of nutrients, including vitamin C, fibre, and beta-carotene.

-Is it safe to eat dragon fruit during pregnancy?
+Is dragon fruit good for pregnancy?

-Benefits of eating dragon fruit while pregnancy
+Advantages of dragon fruit during pregnancy

 1. Rich source of fats